pruthvesh0812/Youtube-clone-nextjs-typescript/README.md

 # Youtube-clone-nextjs-typescript
-This is a youtube clone built using nextjs and typescript
+This is a youtube clone built using nextjs and typescript.